SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Related Work

 \subsubsection{Properties}

-The constant time programming guideline requires no influence of sensible data towards the leakage observed by the attacker.
-Formally, \emph{non-interference} \parencite{goguenSecurityPoliciesSecurity1982} expresses this property.
-Its definition requires a relation $\seceq$ for indistinguishable initial states.
-Non-interference states that any two $\seceq$-indistinguishable initial states do not produce different leakage traces.
+The constant time programming guideline requires no influence of sensitive data towards the leakage observable by the attacker.
+Formally, \emph{non-interference} \parencite{goguenSecurityPoliciesSecurity1982} (\Cref{def:sni}) expresses this property.
 Non-interference is a hyper-property \parencite{clarksonHyperproperties2010}: It requires to reason about two executions of the program.
 Hyper-properties tend to be harder to verify than single trace properties due to synchronization issues with the traces compared.
-Non-interference for side-channel leakage evades these issues: Side-channel leakage exposes the program counter to the attacker.
-Thus, when two traces of the program do not coincide in their control flow, they can immediately be rejected as insecure.
-Such a high degree of synchronization allows for a sound approximation we called taint safety \parencite{sabelfeldLanguagebasedInformationflowSecurity2003,myersJFlowPracticalMostlystatic1999}.
+Non-interference for side-channel leakage evades these issues: The constant time leakage model exposes the program counter to the attacker.
+Thus, when two traces from attacker-indistinguishable initial states do not coincide in their control flow, the program can immediately be rejected as insecure.
+Such a high degree of synchronization allows for a sound approximation we call taint safety \parencite{sabelfeldLanguagebasedInformationflowSecurity2003,myersJFlowPracticalMostlystatic1999}.